Frigidaire 30-Pint Dehumidifier

 Eva-dry Edv-1100 Electric Petite

 The Eva-dry EDV-1100 might be a small unit, but it works well.
 The product measures 8.5 x 5.3 x 6.5 inches and weighs around 2.6 pounds.
-It’s suitable for very small RVs like teardrop campers or closed-off rooms in the RV like the bathroom.
+It’s suitable for very small RVs like teardrop campers or an enclosed space in your RV such as the bathroom.
 As long as you don’t overextend the area that it is suited for, you’ve got yourself a good, dependable product.

 The unit uses Peltier technology.
-It pulls about eight ounces of water vapor from the air and has a 16-ounce reservoir.
-It’s not able to hook up to a drain hose, so running at max capacity, you would have to dump it every other day.
-It has an auto shut-off feature when the reservoir gets full, so you don’t have to worry about cleaning up messes.
+It pulls about eight ounces of water vapor from the surrounding atmosphere and has a 16-ounce reservoir.
+It’s not able to hook up to a drain hose, so running at max capacity you would have to dump it every other day.
+It has an automatic shut-off feature when the water tank gets full, so you don’t have to worry about cleaning up any overflow.

 Hysure Portable Mini

-Here is another small dehumidifier that does an excellent job.
-It removes 8 ounces of water vapor from the air per day and has a 16-ounce reservoir, just like the other mini models in the list.
-What sets this one apart is the design–instead of boring line openings for the vents, it has a neat geometric triangles design for the vent opening.
-While this doesn’t change the level of operation, it’s nice to have something different.
+Another small dehumidifier for RV travel that does an excellent job.
+It removes 8 ounces of water vapor from the surrounding atmosphere per day and has a 17-ounce reservoir, similar to other mini models in the list.
+What sets this one apart is the design–instead of the usual line openings for the vents, it has a neat geometric triangle design.
+While this doesn’t change the level of operation, it’s nice to have some variety in design.